tomwyr/remote-rift-connector/README.md

 To run the project locally:

 1. Ensure Dart is installed.
-2. Run `dart pub get`.
+2. Run `dart pub get` to install dependencies.
-3. Run `dart run packages/api/src/main.dart --host <host> --port <port>`.
+3. Run the application using `dart run packages/api/src/main.dart --host <host> --port <port>`.

 > [!note]
 > Alternatively, run the _remote-rift-connector_ launch configuration from VS Code and provide the required parameters.

-4. After making changes to the source code, restart the service from the command line or use hot reload when running from VS Code.
+4. After making changes to the source code, restart the service from the command line or use hot reload when running from an IDE.

 ## Related Projects